dgruninger97/Project/docs/notebook.md

 #### Performance
 	1. Control resource demand: This was largely addressed with my system by quickly accounting for two databases.
 Doing this allows us to properly manage where the data of the system is going.
+This will help reduce the traffic for database access.

 #### Security
 	1. Resisting attacks: So this was a little hard to incorporate with the initial module view, but I ended up putting a security layer in the system in hopes